simpleavr/NP34/README.md

 * selectable rom from HP woodstock and spice series units.
 21, 22, 25, 27, 29C, 31E, 32E, 33C, 34C, 37E, 38C
 * Setup is done by turning on the unit with [0] pressed, and use [f][g][h] to toggle options
 * [+][-] to adjust brightness, [PGM/RUN] exit setup
-* setup allows choice of ROM to use, set speed (fast / slow) and sleep timeout of either 2 or 30 minutes
+* setup allows choice of ROM to use [g], set speed (fast / slow) [f] and sleep timeout of either 2 or 30 minutes [h]
+* secret message / greetings by turining on the unit with [.] pressed, [R/S] to start edit message, other keys to dismiss
 * register contents / program steps can be store in flash (press [PGM/RUN] key twice in quick succession) in their own spaces
+* each model has its own flash space for register / program retention (via double keying [PGRM/RUN])
+* all models share the same RAM space, switching between models are hard resets with RAM clearing

 Description
 ___________